Hans Frank: Death camps

-Hans Frank participated in the growth of the politics leading to genocide in Poland.
-Under his guidance mass murder became a deliberate policy.
+Frank participated in the growth of the politics leading to genocide in Poland.
+Under his guidance, mass murder became a deliberate policy.
 The General Government was the location of four out of six extermination camps, namely: Bełżec, Treblinka, Majdanek and Sobibór; Chełmno and Birkenau fell just outside the borders of the General Government.
-Frank later claimed that the extermination of Jews was entirely controlled by Heinrich Himmler and the SS, and he - Frank - was unaware of the extermination camps in the General Government until early 1944, a claim found to be untrue by the Nuremberg tribunal.
+Frank later claimed that the extermination of Jews was entirely controlled by Heinrich Himmler and the SS, and he — Frank — was unaware of the extermination camps in the General Government until early 1944, an assertion found to be untrue by the Nuremberg tribunal.
 During his testimony at Nuremberg, Frank claimed he submitted resignation requests to Hitler on 14 occasions, but Hitler would not allow him to resign.
-Frank fled the General Government in January 1945, as the Soviet Army advanced.
+Frank fled the General Government in January 1945, as the Red Army advanced.